Year of Publication

 Analyses of diverse data revealed how a principal influences the nature of informal teacher leadership in a school.
 Findings revealed that principals establish cultural expectations using teacher voice in leadership decisions, modeling the effective use of education technology, providing in-school and out-of-school leadership opportunities for ITLs, and establishing expectations for all teachers to assume roles of instructional leadership.
 It was clear in this study that although principals are not directly connected to the informal leading and learning network that occurs in a school, they indirectly influence the informal network by establishing school-wide cultural expectations for informal teacher leadership and by personally interacting with the ITLs.

 Digital Object Identifier (DOI)

 Clements, Taylor J., "INFORMAL TEACHER LEADERSHIP FOR TECHNOLOGY INTEGRATION: A MULTI-SITE CASE STUDY OF DISTRIBUTED LEADERSHIP" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 35.